What is a competitive analysis & how to conduct it effectively?

 - The competitor analysis provides you with a benchmark and with respect to that, you can measure your own growth.

 Whether you are a newcomer or an old player, analyzing your competitors is crucial.
 Along with throwing light on market positioning, it gives you an idea about market requirements.
-You stay intuitive and stay relevant (and sometimes even ahead) of the market trends.
+You stay intuitive and stay relevant (and sometimes even ahead) to the market trends.
 Overall, it helps you grow your business to grow with respect to revenue, marketing, target audience, and more.

 Hence, it is advisable to keep analyzing your competitor every now and then.
 So you can plan your business expansion strategically.
 Before you go ahead on the road of expansion.
 Make sure to have a detailed business plan.
 Link to the Infometrics homepage.